tgbugs/docs.sparc.science/pages/data_submission/submit_data.md

 keywords: documentation, github
 sidebar: sparc_sidebar
 permalink: submit_data.html
-summary: This page outlines the workflow for submitting data to the SPARC DAT-Core.
+summary: This page outlines the workflow for submitting data to the SPARC DAT-Core, getting the data curated, released under embargo, and eventually making the data public.
 folder: general
 ---